Shrimad Rajchandra

-Shrimad Rajchandra (11 November 1867 – 9 April 1901) was a Jain poet, mystic, philosopher, scholar and reformer.
-Born in Vavaniya, a village near Morbi, he claimed to have recollection of his past lives at the age of seven.
+Shrimad Rajchandra (9 November 1867 – 9 April 1901), also known as Param Krupalu Dev, was a Jain poet, mystic, philosopher, scholar, and a major reformer from India.
+Born in Vavaniya, a village near Morbi, he attained recollection of his past lives at the age of seven.
 He performed Avadhāna, a memory retention and recollection test that gained him popularity, but he later discouraged it in favour of his spiritual pursuits.
-He wrote much philosophical poetry including Atma Siddhi.
+He wrote much philosophical poetry including Ātma-Siddhi-Śāśtra.
 He also wrote many letters and commentaries and translated some religious texts.
-He is best known for his teachings on Jainism and his spiritual guidance to Mahatma Gandhi.
+He is known for his teachings on Jainism and his spiritual guidance to Mahatma Gandhi.

 Early life

-Shrimad Rajchandra was born on 11 November 1867 (Kartika Purnima, Vikram Samvat 1924), in Vavaniya, a port near Morbi (now in Gujarat, India).
-His mother, Devbai, was Svetambara Sthanakvasi Jain and his father, Ravjibhai Mehta and paternal grandfather, Panchan Mehta, were Vaishnava Hindu.
-So he was introduced to Jainism and Hinduism from early life.
-He was initiated in Vaishnavism by a Sadhu named Ramadasji.
-He continued to study other Indian religions and was attracted to Ahimsa (non-violence) doctrine of Jainism.
-Later he chose Jainism because he considered that it provides "best path to salvation".
+Shrimad Rajchandra was born on 9 November 1867 (Kartika Purnima, Vikram Samvat 1924), in Vavaniya, a port near Morbi (now in Gujarat, India).
+His mother, Devbai, was Śvetāmbara Sthanakvasi Jain and his father, Ravjibhai Mehta and paternal grandfather, Panchan Mehta, were Vaishnava Hindu.
+Hence he was introduced to both Jainism and Hinduism from early life.
+He was initiated in Vaishnavism by a Sadhu named Ramadasji, following which he also studied Vedanta.
+He continued to study other Indian religions and was attracted to Ahiṃsā (non-violence) and bheda-vijñāna (practice of discrimination of the soul from transient activities and substances) doctrine of Jainism.
+Later, he chose Jainism because he considered that it provides "best path to salvation".
+In one of the letters to Mahatma Gandhi, Shrimad stated that the great souls like the Tirthankars have revealed knowledge of a thousand times deeper import than what the Vedas contain.
+Therefore, since something imperfect cannot be the origin of a perfect thing, it is not justified in asserting that all religions (including Jainism) had originated from the Vedas.